monashmicroimaging/gitbook-imaris-basics/part_1_introduction_to_imaris_and_license_informat.md

 ## Use and Licenses {#use-and-licenses}

 Imaris requires a license to operate.
-There are a number of institutional licenses available, which run on the Imaris software available on the MMI-MHTP Imaris 2014, Imaris 2011 and Imaris 2008 workstations.
-These workstations, and the Imaris licenses, can be booked via the ARIN booking system and are included as equipment available to all registered MMI-MHTP users.
+There are a number of institutional licenses available to run Imaris software on Monash Micro Imaging \(MMI\) computer workstations.
+These workstations, and the Imaris licenses, can be booked via the iLab booking system and are included as equipment available to all registered MMI users.
 Bookings on analysis workstations are counted towards your usage hours.
-To access these workstations, and the software licenses without registering with MMI-MHTP, please contact MMI-MHTP staff to discuss hourly rates.
+To access these workstations, and the software licenses without registering with MMI, please contact MMI staff to discuss hourly rates.

 You can access a free 10 day trial of Imaris at [http://www.bitplane.com/imaris/imaris.](http://www.bitplane.com/imaris/imaris) Click on ‘Download Imaris’ and complete the form.